scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 tree (the reverse topological sort order).
 If the sum of the stabilities of the child clusters is greater than the stability of the cluster then we set the cluster stability to be the sum of the child stabilities.
-If, on the other hand, the cluster's stability is greater than the su of it's children then we declare the cluster to be a selected cluster, and unselect all its descendants.
-Once we reach the root node we call the current set of selected clusters our flat clsutering and return that.
+If, on the other hand, the cluster's stability is greater than the sum of it's children then we declare the cluster to be a selected cluster, and unselect all its descendants.
+Once we reach the root node we call the current set of selected clusters our flat clustering and return that.

 Okay, that was wordy and complicated, but it really is simply performing our 'select the clusters in the plot with the largest total ink area'